-GoToMeeting is another video conferencing/collaboration tool with different solutions for situations like meetings, conferencing, webinars, etc. These solutions allow you to host audio, video, or web meetings with a few clicks, create personalized meeting space in minutes, and also helps to expand your reach and better engage with the audience using webinars.
+GoToMeeting is another video conferencing/collaboration tool with different solutions for situations like meetings, conferencing, webinars, etc. These solutions allow you to host audio, video, or web meetings with a few clicks, create personalized meeting space in minutes, and also help to expand your reach and better engage with the audience using webinars.
 The service offers you the option to make calls using either VoIP or toll-based options and claims to offer an uninterrupted and clear audio experience.
 Moreover, with personal meetings, you can get on video calls with up to 25 HD video feeds per session.

 Plans: Free (14-day trial), Professional ($14/month), Business ($19/month), Enterprise (on-demand)

-eZTalks offers a range of solutions such as meetings, video webinars, and audio conferencing, which is somewhat similar to the Zoho Meeting features suite.
+eZTalks offers a range of solutions, such as meetings, video webinars, and audio conferencing, which is somewhat similar to the Zoho Meeting feature suite.
 Talking about these features, with meetings, for instance, you get the option to perform a video/audio call, IM chat, share files/screen, or use the interactive whiteboard to better engage with your teammates and make the most of the online collaboration.
-Besides, the service comes with support for the calendar (Microsoft Outlook) to schedule and manage meetings and also offers the ability to invite people to join meetings by sending them a direct link for the same.
+Besides, the service comes with support for the calendar (Microsoft Outlook) to let you schedule and manage meetings and also offers the ability to invite people to join meetings by sending them a direct link for the same.

-To take your conferencing experience up a notch, eZTalks also offers hardware for conference room solutions like the Meet Me, Meet S, Meet Pro, and Meet X, all of which aid with better web conferencing for different needs.
+To take your conferencing experience up a notch, eZTalks also offers hardware for conference room solutions like Meet Me, Meet S, Meet Pro, and Meet X, all of which aid with better web conferencing for different needs.
 Moreover, there is the ability to record meetings and back up on the cloud, with up to 1GB of free cloud data for free users.
 In addition, you also get full control over your meetings, allowing you to lock meeting rooms, authorize presenters, take polls, etc.